JoeyTatu/BlockchainProject/README.md

 ## NOTES: ##
-- .env has been included in submission.
-In normal practise, this file would be omitted.
+- .env is included with Video presentation link.
 - This file explains the processes from start to finish according to the project requirements.